brenton/brenton.github.io/_books/dan-ariely.markdown

 ---
 layout: page
-title: Predictabley Irrational | Dollars and Sense
+title: Dollars and Sense
-subtitle: The Hidden Forces That Shape Our Decisions \| How We Misthink Money and How to Spend Smarter
+subtitle: How We Misthink Money and How to Spend Smarter
 author: Dan Ariely
 rating: 7
 ---